quinnmp/RYMtoMP3/README.md

-# RYM to MP3
+# RYM to MP3 (beta)
-This tool uses rateyourmusic.com along with YouTube and SoundCloud integration to download music with all the correct MP3 metadata.
-This is optimized for uploading to Spotify as local files.
+This tool uses [rateyourmusic.com](https://rateyourmusic.com/) and its included YouTube and SoundCloud media links to download music with all the correct MP3 metadata.
+RYM is a music database site with a vast amount of unreleased music that isn't on traditional streaming services, so this script is optimized for uploading to Spotify as local files.
+All of this can be done simply by running one command with a RYM URL as an argument, see below.

 SoundCloud is preferred as tracks are already cropped into individual tracks, and YouTube uploads are usually uploaded as one full 40-some-minute long video for the entire album.
 However, if SoundCloud is not an option, this script will take the track lengths from RYM and crop a full YouTube video into individual sections representing tracks.